sabbyt/code-blog/README.md

 * Cleaned up code to node server.js settings.

-* Added comment box to each article.
+* Added comment box to each article - but currently only one comment box being appended.